tc39/proposal-temporal/civildatetime.md

 # CivilDateTime
 ## CivilDateTime Objects
 ### Overview of CivilDateTime Objects and Definitions of Abstract Operations
-A CivilDateTime object is an immutable Map Object that contains Number values corresponding to a particular year, month, day, hour, minute, second, millisecond, and nanosecond.
+A CivilDateTime object is an immutable Object that contains Number values corresponding to a particular year, month, day, hour, minute, second, millisecond, and nanosecond.
 The following functions are abstract operations that operate on time values (defined SOMEWHERE).
 Note that, in every case, if any argument to one of these functions is NaN, the result will be NaN.

 #### Year Number